-- The next 3 standards pertain to the percent cover of algae and vegetation, and Spartina canopy architecture. - This performance standard for algae is designed to monitor the development of unusually dense mats of filamentous green macroalgae in the restoration site.
+- The next 3 standards pertain to the percent cover of vegetation, algae, and to Spartina canopy architecture. - Vegetation cover in salt marsh habitat is determined from aerial imagery that is also used to evaluate habitat areas. - SDW has yet to the standard for cover of vegetation. - The performance standard for algae is designed to monitor the development of unusually dense mats of filamentous green macroalgae in the restoration site.
 Thick mats of algae have the potential to interfere with wetland structure and function by smothering benthic invertebrates and inhibiting bird feeding on mudflats.
 Decomposing mats of algae can also adversely affect water quality.
-The standard for Algal cover is met in San Dieguito if it is not significantly higher in the reference wetland with the highest coverage of algae.
-San Dieguito has met this standard in all 7 years of monitoring - The standard for Spartina canopy architecture requires that the proportion of stems over 3 feet tall shall not be lower in the San Dieguito wetland than in the reference wetland with the lowest proportion.
-The rationale for this standard is that areas with Spartina stems 3 feet or longer are required nesting habitat for the endangered Ridgeway Rail.
+The standard for Algal cover is met in San Dieguito if algal cover is not significantly higher than the reference wetland with the highest coverage of algae.
+San Dieguito has met this standard in all 8 years of monitoring - The standard for Spartina canopy architecture requires that the proportion of stems over 3 feet tall shall not be lower in the San Dieguito wetland than in the reference wetland with the lowest proportion.
+The rationale for this standard is that areas with Spartina stems 3 feet or longer are required nesting habitat for the endangered Ridgway Rail.
 In practice this comparison has only been made between San Dieguito and the Tijuana estuary the only two wetlands with sufficient Spartina stands to evaluate this standard.
 San Dieguito has passed this standard from 2013 to the present.

-- Taking a look at the data for vegetation cover in salt marsh habitat in more detail, this slide shows the annual average on the left and the running average, used to evaluate the standard, on the right for cover of vegetation in the San Dieguito Wetlands compared to the reference wetlands. - Although vegetation has colonized the restored wetland it has not yet filled in to the point where we see an appreciable increase in cover in the running average for 2018 and thus SDW is not yet similar to the reference wetlands. - Mark will speak more about on-going adaptive management to increase vegetation cover in the next talk.
+- Taking a look at the data for vegetation cover in salt marsh habitat in more detail, this slide shows the annual average on the left and the running average, used to evaluate the standard, on the right for cover of vegetation in the San Dieguito Wetlands compared to the reference wetlands. - Vegetation has colonized the restored wetland and is increasing in cover on a promising trajectory, but it has not yet filled in to the point where the running average of cover is similar to the reference wetlands. - Steve will speak more about on-going activities to increase vegetation cover in SDW in the next talk.

-- The last standard pertains to food chain support as measured by the density of feeding birds. - This standard has been met 5 of the past 7 years, but was not met in 2018.
+- The last standard pertains to food chain support as measured by the density of feeding birds. - This standard was met 5 of the previous 7 years, but has not been not met the past two years.

-- Food chain support has been consistently highest at Mugu lagoon - At San Dieguito it has been similar or higher than at the reference wetlands through 2015 but since 2016 it has been lower. - In 2018 food chain support in San Dieguito was lower than in Carpinteria Salt marsh, the lowest performing wetland and this standard was not met.
+- Food chain support has been consistently highest at Mugu lagoon - At San Dieguito the running average had been similar to the reference wetlands, but lower than the reference wetlands that last two years. - Since food chain support in San Dieguito was lower than in Carpinteria Salt marsh, the lowest performing wetland in 2019, this standard was not met for 2019.